MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/StockKiosk/Configuration/ASP.NET_MVC.md

 Populate the StockKiosk model (either in your controller or model):

-	   var kioskModel = new StockKioskModel
+	   var stockKioskModel = new StockKioskModel
                                  {
                                      PageSize = 8,